TITLE: (Entered in a contest, so shhhh 😉 )

 That’s the word.
 Pure evil emanated from every pore.
 She enjoyed hurting me.

-We parked at the lot’s far end, and we’re halfway across when bright headlights illuminate us from behind.
-We both look around and shield our eyes from the glare.
-I can’t see anything.
+We parked at the lot’s far end, and we’re halfway across when bright headlights illuminate us.
+We both spin around, and I shield my eyes from the glare.
 An engine roars to life then settles down to a dull growl.

 “Let’s keep going,” Thomas says, and we turn back toward his car.
 The growling gets closer.
 I glance behind me again.
 A red Corvette crawls after us.

 It’s the woman.
 I know it is.
 I break out in a sweat.
-We keep walking.
+We keep walking, faster now.
 The Corvette stops.
-We’re almost to the car.
+We’re almost to Thomas’s car.
 Tires squeal, and we turn again as the headlights bear down on us at a terrifying speed.

 Great.
 There’s nowhere to go.
 We’re about to get smeared across the pavement.